FamilySearch/gedcomx-rs/specifications/rs-specification.md

 ## 4.15 The "Place Descriptions" State

 The `Place Descriptions` state consists of a list of place descriptions.
-Examples of usages of the `Place Descriptions` state include to list all the descriptions of places in a system or to provide a means for a client to create place description in a system.
+Examples of usages of the `Place Descriptions` state include listing all the descriptions of places in a system or providing a means for a client to create place description in a system.

 <a name="4.15.1-media-types"/>